neondatabase/website/content/docs/community/contribution-guide.md

 Clicking the link takes you to the Markdown file in GitHub, where you can click the **Edit this page** icon to make a change.
 When you finish editing, commit your changes to create a pull request.

-If you would rather fork the [neondatabase/website](https://github.com/neondatabase/website) repository and submit pull requests, but you're not familiar with the process, we suggest going through the [GitHub Open Source Guide](https://opensource.guide/how-to-contribute/#opening-a-pull-request).
+If you would rather fork the [neondatabase/website](https://github.com/neondatabase/website) repository and submit a pull request, but you're not familiar with the process, we suggest going through the [GitHub Open Source Guide](https://opensource.guide/how-to-contribute/#opening-a-pull-request).
 This guide describes how to fork a repository, create a branch, and submit a pull request.
-To help you get stared, we provide a [GUIDE_TEMPLATE.md] file, which you'll find in the [neondatabase/website](https://github.com/neondatabase/website) repository, under the `/content/docs/guides` directory.
+To help you get stared, we provide a `GUIDE_TEMPLATE.md` file, which you'll find in the [neondatabase/website](https://github.com/neondatabase/website) repository, under the `/content/docs/guides` directory.
 After you create a branch, simply copy the template and rename it to get started.
+Don't forget to add your guide to the table of contents by updating the `sidebar.yaml` file.
+See [Add a new page](#add-a-new-page).

 ## Markdown